sebastiaanluca/laravel-unbreakable-migrations/README.md

 ## Install

-Via Composer
+Via Composer:

 ``` bash
 composer require sebastiaanluca/laravel-unbreakable-migrations
 ```

-And add the service provider to your providers array in `config/app.php` if you want to make use of the generate commands (completely optional):
+Then (__optionally__) add the service provider to your providers array in `config/app.php` if you want to make use of the generate commands:

 ``` php
 SebastiaanLuca\Migrations\Providers\UnbreakableMigrationsServiceProvider::class,